Dylan Miner: Art

 Miner is a member of Justseeds Radical Artist Collective.
 He co-founded the Campesina/o Collective.

 Controversies

-Dr. Chris Andersen (Métis), professor and director of the Rupertsland Centre for Métis Research at the University of Alberta, critiques Miner's use of Metis identity and iconography in his book "Métis": Race, Recognition, and the Struggle for Indigenous Peoplehood.
-Dr. Andersen criticized Miner's racialization of Métis identity to support arguments for a Metis presence in locales with little Red River–based iconography.
+Chris Andersen (Métis), professor and director of the Rupertsland Centre for Métis Research at the University of Alberta, critiques Miner's use of Metis identity and iconography in his book "Métis": Race, Recognition, and the Struggle for Indigenous Peoplehood.
+Andersen criticized Miner's racialization of Métis identity to support arguments for a Metis presence in locales with little Red River–based iconography.

 Miner is a former member of the Woodland Métis Tribe of Ontario, which is not affiliated with the Métis National Council.
 He is now registered with the Métis Nation of Ontario.